Living Freedom Summer School 2023

 SUMMER SCHOOL OVERVIEW

-Our three-day residential school is open to anyone aged 18 to 30 regardless of whether you are based in the UK or beyond.
+Our three-day residential school was open to anyone aged 18 to 30 regardless of whether you were based in the UK or beyond.

-Attend to hear talks from experts on the history and philosophy of freedom, helping us to understand freedom of conscience and free will in the 21st century.
-With Progress now seen as dangerous, we’ll debate the implications for freedom, and explore innovations such as generative technologies and ChatGPT.
-There will plenty of opportunities to explore complex moral issues such as the case for reparations and the morality of borders, to revisit the classics and debate contemporary hot topics from sensitivity readers to the hecklers veto.
+Attendees heard talks from experts on the history and philosophy of freedom, helping us to understand freedom of conscience and free will in the twenty-first century.
+With Progress now seen as dangerous, we debated the implications for freedom, and explored innovations such as generative technologies and ChatGPT.
+There were plenty of opportunities to explore complex moral issues such as the case for reparations and the morality of borders, to revisit the classics and debate contemporary hot topics from sensitivity readers to the hecklers veto.

 OUTLINE PROGRAMME